Sandro (footballer, born 1989)

-Sandro Raniere Guimarães Cordeiro (born 15 March 1989), or simply Sandro, is a Brazilian footballer who recently played as a midfielder for club Harborough Town.
+Sandro Raniere Guimarães Cordeiro (born 15 March 1989), or simply Sandro, is a Brazilian footballer and manager who is currently head coach of Liga 3 side São João de Ver.

 Club career

 Early career

 Sandro is a product of Internacional's youth academy.
 He signed his first professional contract and began his senior career in 2007 as an 18-year-old.

 Sandro was one of the main players of Inter's winning 2010 Copa Libertadores campaign.
 Sandro was already signed to Tottenham through most of the competition, but that did not affect his performance negatively: on the contrary, he said he "live[d] with great intensity, as each game could be the last".
 With this in mind, he worked hard to stay at Internacional as long as possible in order to help the team reach the finals.
 After winning South America's top trophy, he flew to England the following week.